Sinacam/memptr/README.md

 # Installation

 This is a header only library and it is tiny.
-Just `#include "memptr.hpp".
+Just `#include "memptr.hpp"`.

 # Usage